 As we stepped out of Havana airport in the late afternoon sun, the temperature was a pleasant mid-70s but a lot cooler than we were expecting.
-There isn’t any public transport between the airport and Old Havana so we’d arranged for the guest house to send a taxi to meet us.
+There wasn’t any public transport between the airport and Old Havana so we’d arranged for the guest house to send a taxi to meet us.
 We figured that as it was a similar cost to that of negotiating a ride on arrival, in an unfamiliar country and after a long flight, it would be sensible and would also avoid any problems locating the address of our guest house.

 Havana airport is relatively small for a capital city and easy to navigate.
 We easily found our driver and changed some money before leaving the airport.

 The “taxi driver” (on reflection we think he was a family member or friend given the opportunity to earn a bit of cash, but we’ve no problem with that) had trouble navigating the one-way streets and I was grateful we had pre-arranged a lift.
 We eventually arrived at the unmarked entrance of an old apartment building.
 It reminded me of the terrible guest house we stayed at in Bishkek when we were in Kyrgyzstan and my heart dropped.
-Climbing the four floors to the apartment entrance I was grateful (for the first of many times) to Mark for convincing me to travel for these few months with only a 40 litre capacity carry-on backpack.
+Climbing the four floors to the apartment entrance I was grateful (for the first of many times) to Mark for convincing me to travel for these few months with only a 40-litre capacity carry-on backpack.

 We sat down with Amaryllis who gave us a map of the city along with some advice and recommendations.
 We were grateful for her excellent English as our Spanish was more than a bit rusty.
 Things got better yet when her husband brought us mojitos.

-It was early evening and we were tired after the flight from London but also hungry so we ventured out on to the streets of Habana Viejo.
-We settled on what looked like a local bar and after another round of mojito’s decided to order food there so we could crash early and leave further exploration of the city until tomorrow.
+It was early evening and we were tired after the flight from London but also hungry so we ventured out onto the streets of Habana Viejo.
+We settled on what looked like a local bar and after another round of mojitos, decided to order food there so we could crash early and leave further exploration of the city until tomorrow.

 Truth number one of our travels: on the first day in a new and unfamiliar country we will pay higher than average for a less than average meal, more than the going rate for a taxi ride and get ripped off on the cost of a bottle of water.
-In this case it was the meal and the price of a mojito, as we found out very soon.
+In this case, it was the meal and the price of a mojito, as we found out very soon.
 Cuba’s reputation for terrible food exceeded itself with our first meal of tough, flavourless meat, dry boiled vegetables and rice.
 Our first impressions of Cuban food were not good.
 But would it get any better?

 We also saw queues for ration shops.
 Amaryllis explained that everyone was still entitled to a food allowance but many Cubans were gradually becoming better off financially and only those who needed the extra help claimed it.
-Let’s hope that as capitalism creeps into Cuban, their welfare state continues.
+Let’s hope that as capitalism creeps into Cuba, their welfare state continues.

 Another attractive area of the city is the Malecon, popular for a late afternoon stroll.
 This long stretch of walled seafront with crashing waves on one side and grand buildings on the other also seemed to be a popular place for tourists to take a ride in an American classic convertible car.
-This was one activity that I’d had on my bucket list for a long time but as we sat on the wall watching polished pink Cadillac’s follow baby blue Pontiacs follow shiny red Buicks I thought that it all looked a bit naff and maybe I would wait until we returned to Havana at the end of our time in Cuba to decide if I still wanted to do it.
+This was one activity that I’d had on my bucket list for a long time but as we sat on the wall watching polished pink Cadillacs follow baby blue Pontiacs follow shiny red Buicks I thought that it all looked a bit naff and maybe I would wait until we returned to Havana at the end of our time in Cuba to decide if I still wanted to do it.

 Soon it was time to move on to our next destination.
-Havana us with left mixed first impressions – an incredibly attractive historical centre with a lot of charm and we knew we would be back at the end of our trip so we weren’t sad to leave.
-Maybe we hadn’t settled into being on the road outside of our comfort zone of Asia or maybe we had to get used to some of Cuba’s unique quirks but at this stage we weren’t sure whether we would leave the country loving it, hating it or simply indifferent …
+Havana left us with mixed first impressions – an incredibly attractive historical centre with a lot of charm and we knew we would be back at the end of our trip so we weren’t sad to leave.
+Maybe we hadn’t settled into being on the road outside of our comfort zone of Asia or maybe we had to get used to some of Cuba’s unique quirks but at this stage, we weren’t sure whether we would leave the country loving it, hating it or simply indifferent …